RonenNess/BonEngine/README.md

 For example, if `fontSize` is really small, and you try to render large text, result will appear blurry.
 However, if you pick unnecessarily large `fontSize` just to have better quality, remember it also cost resources.
 So you need to find a balance based on your requirements and systems you aim to run on.

+#### EffectAsset LoadEffect(path, useCache)

+Loads an effect asset from file.
+Path should lead to an .ini file containing effect's properties.
+For more info, see [Effects](#effects) section in this doc.

 #### ConfigAsset LoadConfig(path, useCache)

 Load a config file.
 You can use these files for whatever you like, by default `BonEngine` uses standard .ini files to store config.